-19. Casewise practices through its Accused Methods the first step of Claim 32, "creating a set of business process definitions for storage in a database and a set of business process applications for execution by a processor, said business process definitions and said business process applications for use with a business process and its associated workflows."
+- a set of business process definitions for storage in a database and a set of business process applications for execution by a processor, said business process definitions and said business process applications for use with a business process and its associated workflows."
 The specification for BPMN provides for this functionality by mapping the BPMN graphical models to WS-BPEL scripts for producing executable code using the BPMN BPEL Process Execution Conformance.
 See the BPMN Spec. at Exhibit C, p.
-445. Casewise states that its BPMN Extension, available in the Casewise MarketPlace, enables users to "quickly create diagrams that comply fully with BPML standards and are thus ready to be translated into BPEL or BPML code."
-See MarketPlace website the Casewise retrieved from http://www.casewise.com/SupportingInformation/support/cw dl models/2011 1/, a true and correct copy of which is attached as Exhibit E. This makes it clear that Casewise's Casewise Modeler software suite utilizes BPMN BPEL Process Execution Conformance to enable BPMN models to be executed using the BPEL engine.

-20. On information and belief, Casewise practices through its Accused Methods the next step of Claim 32, "generating: i) a component representation of at least a predetermined subset of said business process in terms of its workflows."
-Casewise practices by using the

-BPMN standard, as the specification discloses how to represent, in the form of component representations (e.g. symbols), at least one business process in terms of its parts, including workflows.
+445. Bosch supports BPEL for execution of the models created in BPMN, as illustrated by a chart which illustrates modeling (including BPMN) flowing to execution (including BPEL).
+See the inubit BPM-suite 5.3 brochure retrieved from http://bpm.knowledgehills.com/BPM/brochures/inubit_BPM-Suite_5.3_en.pdf, a true and correct copy of which is attached as Exhibit E. This makes it clear that Bosch's inubit software suite utilizes BPMN BPEL Process Execution Conformance to enable BPMN models to be executed using the BPEL engine. - 20.
+On information and belief, Bosch practices through its Accused Methods the next step of Claim 32, "generating: i) a component representation of at least a predetermined subset of said business process in terms of its workflows."
+Bosch practices by using the BPMN standard, as the specification discloses how to represent, in the form of component representations (e.g. symbols), at least one business process in terms of its parts, including workflows.
 Specifically, the specification states that "a process describes a sequence or flow of Activities in an organization with the objective of carrying out work.
 In BPMN, a Process is depicted as a graph of Flow Elements, which are a set of Activities, Events, Gateways, and Sequence Flows that define finite execution semantics (see Figure 10.1.)."
 BPMN Spec. at Exhibit C, p.
 145. The specification defines Sequence Flow as "[a] connecting object that shows the order in which activities are performed in a Process and is represented with a solid graphical line.
 Each Flow has only one source and only one target."
 BPMN Spec. at Exhibit C, p.
 502. Activity is defined as "[w]ork that a company or organization performs using business processes ...
 The types of activities that are part of a Process Model are: Process, Sub-Process and Task."
 BPMN Spec. at Exhibit C, p.
 499. A Task is defined as, "[a]n atomic activity that is included within a Process.
 A Task is used when the work in the Process is not broken down to a finer level of Process Model detail.
 Generally, an end-user, an application, or both will perform the Task."
 BPMN Spec. at Exhibit C, p.
 502.